alexanderchuranov/Metaresc/README.md

 For happy users of clang15+ library provides one more option to discover type descriptors.
 Use macro `MR_ADD_TYPES` for structs and unions.
-This macro variable number of type names.
+This macro accepts variable number of type names.
 It will automatically discover fields of most basic types, inline structures and unions, bitfields, arrays and pointers of known types.
 Fields of the following types are not supported: inline strings, enums, function